Wineries & Vineyards

 Sheep, Maryland Sheep & Wool Festival, Howard County Fairgrounds, West Friendship, Maryland, May 2008.
 Photo by Diane F. Evartt.

-To showcase the dairy industry and its contributions, and educate the public about farming, the Department of Agriculture each summer promotes the Maryland's Best Ice Cream Trail, a tour of eight dairy farms that runs 290 miles across the State.
-The dairies include Broom's Bloom Dairy (Harford County), Chesapeake Bay Farms (Worcester County), Keyes Creamery (Harford County), Kilby Cream (Cecil County), Misty Meadows Farm Creamery (Washington County), Prigel Family Creamery (Baltimore County), Rocky Point Creamery (Frederick County), and South Mountain Creamery (Frederick County).
+To showcase the dairy industry and its contributions, and educate the public about farming, the Department of Agriculture each summer promotes the Maryland's Best Ice Cream Trail, a tour of nine dairy farms that runs more than 290 miles across the State.
+The dairies include Broom's Bloom Dairy (Harford County); Chesapeake Bay Farms (Worcester County); Keyes Creamery (Harford County); Kilby Cream (Cecil County); Misty Meadows Farm Creamery (Washington County); Prigel Family Creamery (Baltimore County); Rocky Point Creamery (Frederick County); South Mountain Creamery (Frederick County); and Woodbourne Creamery (Montgomery County).

 Silos on Kilby Cream Farm, 129 Strohmaier Lane, Rising Sun, Maryland, July 2015.
 Photo by Sarah A. Hanks.